Part of your job as a programmer is to track bugs, to find errors or just the check some backend results.

 You must set the same ‘track_word’ in both places.

-We use json_encode because we have to convert all the object or arrays to log compatible look
+We use json_encode because we have to convert all the objects or arrays to log-compatible look

 tail -f /var/log/apache2/wherror.log | grep --line-buffered <track_word> | sed 's/\\n/\n/g'